zylisp/zylog/README.md

 opts := options.NoCaller()
 ```

-## Color Customization
+## Colour Customization

-Zylog allows you to customize the foreground and background colors of every formatted element.
-By default, zylog uses sensible color defaults, but you can override any color you want.
+Zylog allows you to customize the foreground and background colours of every formatted element.
+By default, zylog uses sensible colour defaults, but you can override any colour you want.

-### Simple Example - Changing a Few Colors
+### Simple Example - Changing a Few Colours

 ```go
 import (